 The Tuna have been close to the edge and we have caught them regularly when we focus on them with again some Bonito again getting caught just off the edge with these Tuna as well as in with the Kings as we mentioned.

 Mahi-Mahi on every ones minds now as we get into summer patterns and we continue to see them just deeper than most of the Tunas but as almost always they are up and down like the weather, but it has been decent fishing for them.
 Always on the move and a bit easier when a circumstance such as a weed edge lingers for a couple of days.
 We’ll see what happens with all this rain and the resulting fresh water pouring into the ocean as it also pours down on us.
 Hopefully all species will continue to bite well, but the best bite will probably be in some slightly deeper water.

 Wishing everyone tight lines once again, and we’ ll see you offshore.
-Rick, Matt, JJ and Tommy K aboard the Marlin My Darlin
+JJ, Matt, JJ and Tommy K aboard the Marlin My Darlin